-Within the SoundStructure Studio software environment, there is a wiring page that shows all the logic input and output pins as shown in Figure 2.
+Within the SoundStructure Studio software environment, the wiring page shows all the logic input and output pins as shown in Figure 2.
 In this figure, logic input pins 1 through 22 are shown expanded and the logic output pins are shown collapsed under the Digital GPIO Out area.